Measurable versions of the Lov\'{a}sz Local Lemma and measurable graph colorings

-We restrict our attention to the class of all partial maps $D \colon 2^\ast \rightharpoonup 2^\ast$ that are computable relative to a fixed oracle $\Oracle$ (denote this class by $\mathscr{C}_\Oracle$).
+Given a subset $\Oracle \subseteq 2^\ast$, we say that a function is computable \emph{relative to $\Oracle$} if it can be computed by a Turing machine enhanced with the ability to determine whether a given word $w$ is in $\Oracle$; see \cite[Definition 1.7.7]{LiVitanyi} for the precise definition.
+In this context, the set $\Oracle$ is usually referred to as an \emph{oracle}.
+The class of all partial maps $D \colon 2^\ast \rightharpoonup 2^\ast$ that are computable relative to a fixed oracle $\Oracle$ is denoted by $\mathscr{C}_\Oracle$.
 A cornerstone of the theory of Kolmogorov complexity is the following observation:

 \begin{theo}[Solomonoff--Kolmogorov; see~{\cite[Lemma~2.1.1]{LiVitanyi} and \cite[Theorem~1]{UVSh}}] Fix an oracle~$\Oracle$.
 There exists a map $D \in \mathscr{C}_\Oracle$ that is optimal in $\mathscr{C}_\Oracle$. \end{theo}